Bulk LPG Supply – Industrial Gas Suppliers – Industrial LPG Cylinder

 However, some LPG fuelled products require it to be in its liquid form, such as with autogas LPG liquid injection systems.

-LPG is liquid in a cylinder with an area at the top of the cylinder where it turns into vapour.
+LPG is liquid in an industrial gas cylinder with an area at the top of the cylinder where it turns into vapour.

 If drawn from the bottom of the cylinder, it comes out as liquid.

-If drawn from the top of the cylinder, it exits as vapour.
+If drawn from the top of the industrial LPG cylinder, it exits as vapour.

-In Australia, liquid withdrawal cylinders are also painted with a Blue top, to make them instantly recognisable.
+In Australia, liquid withdrawal industrial LPG cylinders are also painted with a Blue top, to make them instantly recognisable (see image).

-Using the wrong type of cylinder for an application could pose a serious safety hazard.
+Using the wrong type of industrial LPG cylinder for an application could pose a serious safety hazard.